MicroEJ/docs/PlatformDeveloperGuide/sni.rst

 -  Return a value from the C world to the Java world.

--  Manipulate (read & write) shared memory both in Java and C : the immortal space.
+-  Manipulate (read & write) shared memory both in Java and C: the immortal space.

 .. _fig_sni-flow: